kkdsdesilva/employee-attrition-rate/reports/attrition_report.md

 ### Feature Importance

-Both models provide insights into the key factors driving employee attrition.
-Following figure shows the feature importance plots for the decision tree and random forest models:
+The feature importance plots for the decision tree and random forest models offer insights into the factors driving employee attrition.
+Both models converge on common factors contributing significantly to attrition, as depicted below:

 <p float="left">
   <img src="figures/tree_feature_importance.png" width='40%' />
   <img src="figures/forest_feature_importance.png" width='40%' />
 </p>

-Although the feature importance plots exhibit slight variations between the two models, they converge on several common factors that significantly contribute to attrition.
-Notably, attributes such as average time spent in the office, monthly income, job satisfaction, age, and tenure at the company emerge as influential drivers of attrition.
-These insights offer valuable guidance for HR strategies and interventions aimed at proactively addressing attrition.
+While slight variations exist between the models, they identify consistent drivers of attrition.
+Notably, attributes such as average time spent in the office, monthly income, job satisfaction, age, and tenure at the company emerge as influential factors.
+These insights inform HR strategies to proactively address attrition by focusing on these key drivers.

-Both models underscore the paramount importance of the average time spent daily in the office as the foremost factor impacting attrition.
-This underscores the pivotal role of work-life balance and flexible work arrangements in fostering employee retention.
-Moreover, the models emphasize the significance of monthly income, total tenure, and age in influencing attrition, indicating that competitive compensation packages, opportunities for career advancement, and age-tailored benefits can aid in retaining employees and curbing attrition rates.
+Both models highlight the paramount importance of average time spent daily in the office as the leading factor impacting attrition.
+This underscores the significance of promoting work-life balance and flexible arrangements to retain employees.
+Additionally, emphasis is placed on monthly income, total tenure, and age, indicating the importance of competitive compensation and age-tailored benefits for retention.

-Furthermore, both models highlight the impact of factors such as percentage salary hike and job satisfaction on attrition, underscoring the critical role of salary-related considerations in employee retention.
-This underscores the potential of competitive compensation packages and performance-based incentives to mitigate attrition rates effectively.
+In the initial data analysis, we observed that the percentage salary hike was higher for employees who left compared to those who stayed.
+This counterintuitive finding underscores the importance of aligning compensation strategies with employee expectations and industry standards to prevent attrition.
+By leveraging these insights, ABC can develop targeted retention strategies, enhance employee engagement, and foster a supportive work environment to mitigate attrition risks effectively.

+Furthermore, the initial data analysis revealed that the time spent daily in the office is slightly higher for employees who left compared to those who stayed.
+This finding underscores the importance of promoting work-life balance, flexible work arrangements, and wellness programs to enhance employee satisfaction and retention.
+By addressing these key factors driving attrition, ABC can develop data-driven HR strategies, optimize employee engagement, and reduce attrition rates effectively.

 ## 4. Recommendations